 All of these elements need to conform into one single symbol of design that’s clear to read, iconic and makes sense.

-It needs to be balanced so not one element over powers the other, yet the overall message it still there.
+It needs to be balanced so one element does not overpower the other, yet the overall message is still there.